 Commissioning

-The Swedish Citizens’ Assembly on Climate was constructed as part of the research programme Fairtrans, which is a collaboration between Stockholm Resilience Centre at Stockholm University, University of Gävle, Uppsala University, Lund University, and IVL, the Swedish Environmental Research Institute.
+The Swedish Citizens’ Assembly on Climate was organised as part of the research programme Fairtrans, which is a collaboration between Stockholm Resilience Centre at Stockholm University, University of Gävle, Uppsala University, Lund University, and IVL, the Swedish Environmental Research Institute.

 Remit